 A: No, it is the students' responsibility to reference their work correctly.
 A teacher may well indicate that a particular point requires referencing on a draft.
 A teacher may not always know.

 Q: How do I reference a shared Google Doc?

-A: For specific questions such as these please refer to the Style Guide
+A: For specific questions such as these please refer ask the librarian

 Q: Is there such a thing as too many references?